 A Firmware define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
-In most of the cases the runtime environment is an aggregation of several kernel APIs built with the EasyAnt build type build-runtime-api.
+In most of the cases the runtime environment is an aggregation of several kernel APIs built with module project build-runtime-api skeleton.